Interactive bar

 Impact

 Our inclusive and engaging maths curriculum means all children at New Milton Infant School make very good progress and achieve well.
-Our keen and curious mathematicians use their flexible thinking skills to find different ways to solve problems and are able to communicate their ideas effectively.
-By promoting the value of perseverance across the school, our children are keen to take on challenges and are able to work independently and in a team in order to achieve.
+Our keen mathematicians use their flexible thinking skills to represent concepts in multiple ways, solve problems fluently and are also able to communicate their ideas effectively using the correct terminology.
+By promoting our Aspirations of ‘I try my best’ and ‘I am courageous’, our children are keen to take on challenges and apply concepts to new problems in unfamiliar situations, working both independently and in a team.
 Our collaborative approach to learning allows adults and children to progress together, exploring, discovering, and deepening the knowledge of key ideas needed to access more sophisticated learning in the future.

-As a result of the high quality education we provide, our children leave our school with a fluency in the fundamental mathematical domains, the ability to reason effectively and the positive mind set to solve unfamiliar and challenging problems, helping them to be successful in the next stage of their learning and beyond.
+As a result of the high quality education we provide, our children leave our school with a strong subject knowledge and fluency in the fundamental mathematical domains, can reason effectively and have a positive mind set for mathematics so that they can be successful in the next stage of their learning and beyond.